Detailed Air Quality – Template One

 - Industrial combustion processes

-The current Ozone (O₃) level at California is 55.11 µg/m³ , which is excellent.
-The air is clean and safe for everyone.
+The current Ozone (O₃) level at California is 66.99 µg/m³ , which is acceptable.
+Sensitive individuals should take light caution.

 - Car and truck exhaust